greglook/merkle-db/DESIGN.md

 ### Tablet Operations

 Tablets divide up the record keys into ranges and are the basic unit of parallelism.
-These operations are lower-level, but intended for use by high-performance applications.
+These operations are lower-level and intended for use by high-performance applications.

 ```clojure